VoltDB/voltdb/examples/HOWTOs/Backups.md

 # Backups

 A VoltDB database can be saved to disk for backup purposes using a feature called snapshot.
 A snapshot is a set of files that provide a transactional point-in-time consistent copy of all the records in a VoltDB database.
-Snapshots can be taken manually for backup purposes, periodically using the automated snapshots feature, and they are also taken as often as needed as part of the command logging feature.
+Snapshots can be taken manually for backup purposes, periodically using the automated snapshots feature, and when needed by the command logging feature.

 ## Manual Backups

 If you have command logging enabled, then that is sufficient for durability to disk.
-However, you may need to take backups as part of maintenance or to have the option to restore data that was deleted by mistake or just for additional peace of mind.
+However, you may need to take a backup before performing maintenance, to protect against user mistakes, or simply for peace of mind.

 The "voltadmin save" command is a manual way to request a snapshot.
-Just like a backup, it is used frequently as part of a maintenance process, so you can revert back if you make a mistake.
-It can also be useful to migrate data from one cluster to a new set of hardware.
-For example, if you just want to take a backup without interfering with users or other transaction activity, you would use the "voltadmin save" command like this:
+Like any backup, it is used frequently as part of a maintenance process so you can revert back to some checkpoint if a mistake is made or the maintenance fails to achieve the desired results.
+It can also be useful to migrate data at one time from one cluster to another.
+For example, to take a backup without interfering with users or other transaction activity, you would use the "voltadmin save" command like this:

     voltadmin  save /path/to/backups name_of_backup